Voom HD Networks

 Voom HD Networks was a suite of 25 original high-definition television channels owned by AMC Networks.
-The channels were produced in Crystal Clear Hi-Definition with Dolby Digital 5.1 Surround Sound and were the largest suite of HD channels in the world as part of a 15-year agreement between AMC Networks and Dish Network.
+At the time, the channels were the largest suite of high-definition channels in the world as part of a 15-year agreement between AMC Networks and Dish Network.

 History

 The Voom HD Networks were originally part of the Voom DTH satellite platform launched by Cablevision and were operated by its subsidiary, Rainbow DBS Company.
 In 2003, Voom launched 21 original channels that were completely in HD.
 Service was broadcast via the Rainbow-1 communications satellite and launched on July 17, 2003.

 In early 2005, Voom's parent company Cablevision announced it would seek "strategic alternatives" for Rainbow Media Enterprises.
 This business unit contained its Voom satellite service, leaving the future of Voom in question.
 Cablevision's board proceeded to shut the Voom satellite service down: The satellite service ceased on April 30, 2005, and Rainbow-1 and VOOM's spectrum allocations were sold to EchoStar.

 In April 2005, Rainbow Media and Dish Network entered into a 15-year affiliation agreement whereby EchoStar's Dish Network obtained the right to distribute the Voom channels until 2020 and agreed that it would pay Rainbow Media monthly subscription fees for the life of the agreement.
 The subscription fees started at $3.25 per subscriber in the first year of the contract and were to increase to $6.43 per subscriber by the year 2020.
 In a separate agreement, EchoStar's Dish obtained a 20% ownership interest in Rainbow Media (the business unit that contained the Voom HD channels) and Rainbow agreed to invest $100 million into the Voom service each year for the first five years of the agreement.
 EchoStar's Dish Network announced that they would be adding ten of Voom's original 21 channels to their lineup starting May 1; the remaining channels were added on February 1, 2006.

 EchoStar's HD subscriber base expanded from about 20,000 at the end of 2005 to about 1.3 million at the end of 2007.

 The HD channels were also relaunched by Rainbow Media under the name "Voom HD Networks".
 Due to issues surrounding the formatting of the channels, fifteen of the 21 original channels were initially retained.
 Voom's HD collection was added to Cablevision's cable-TV HD lineup in late June 2007.